 How to Book Tours in Munich

-While there are no shortage of tour agents in Munich, we actually prefer booking our tours online.
-GetYourGuide is our go-to for booking tours because you can compare all the tour options around Munich in one place and choose the excursion that is just right for you.
-Plus GetYourGuide has an excellent cancellation policy in case your holiday plans change.
+While there is no shortage of tour agents in Munich, we actually prefer booking our tours online.
+GetYourGuide is our go-to for booking tours.
+You can compare all the tour options around Munich in one place and choose the excursion that is just right for you.
+Plus, GetYourGuide has an excellent cancellation policy in case your holiday plans change.

 Munich: Top 8 Tours & Day Trips

-What better way to start sightseeing in Munich than with a free walking tour of Munich’s most famous locations.
+What better way to start sightseeing in Munich than with a walking tour of Munich’s most famous locations?
 The guides are knowledgeable, entertaining, and work for tips so these walking tours are the best in Munich.
-There is so much to discover in Munich beyond bier and Oktoberfest, and on this tour, you’ll see all of the highlights, conveniently wrapped into two hours.
+There is so much to discover in Munich beyond beer and Oktoberfest.
+On this tour, you’ll see all of the highlights, conveniently wrapped into two hours.
 If you only have one day in Munich then this is the tour for you.

 This Munich sightseeing tour starts in the Marienplatz, Munich’s central square and the epicenter of this city’s long history.
 With a distinctly Bavarian feel to it, the Marienplatz is full of street performers, musicians, restaurants, and shops.
 Located in the center of Old Town, your guide will tell you about the history of Munich and point out buildings of historical significance, like the impressive gothic-style New Town Hall.
 You’ll also get to see Munich’s famous mechanical clock, the Rathaus-Glockenspiel.

 Continuing, the group will visit the landmark Church of Our Lady, or Frauenkirche.
 Most visitors will recognize it immediately because of its two domed towers that distinguish it from the rest of the Munich skyline.
 Next, you’ll pass by the famed Hofbräuhaus beer hall, one of the most celebrated beer taverns in the world.